Addiction Medicine Fellowship

 Fellows will rotate through inpatient consult services and outpatient clinics.
 Generally, rotations are in four-week rotations within eight-week blocks.
 Fellows will have continuity clinics at various sites once a week regardless of their rotation.
 The fellowship didactic series features:

-• case conferences
+• complex case conferences

 • teaching conferences